 - Snorkeling excursions such as the full day snorkeling trip to Catalina Island can also be another great option.

-The Sargassum Watch System cautions that this Bulletin can change quickly and information is simply a general outlook and should not be used to predict seaweed conditions on any island or any specific beach.
+The Sargassum Watch System cautions that conditions can change quickly and information is simply a general outlook.
+It should not be used to predict seaweed conditions on any island or any specific beach.

 Sargassum Seaweed Maps

 What does this mean for seaweed conditions in the Dominican Republic?
 It’s difficult to predict but one valuable resource is the Sargassum Early Advisory System (SEAS), a forecasting project based in Texas intended to help predict the movement of sargassum blooms.

 It was originally created in 2013 to help with forecasting of the large Sargassum landings in Texas.
 But by 2017 the SEAS project had expanded to provide eight-day forecasts of sargassum seaweed masses for the Gulf Coast, Mexico, Grand Cayman, Jamaica, Saba, Puerto Rico and many other Caribbean islands.

 Another resource is the Sargassum Watch System (SaWS) developed by the University of South Florida’s Oceanography Laboratory.
 It uses satellite data from NASA and mathematical models to detect floating algae and track the movement of sargassum in the Atlantic, the Caribbean Sea and Gulf of Mexico.
 You can view SaWS maps online and track the presence of seaweed and its movement.